sisoje/testable-view-swiftui/README.md

 }
 ```
 One is a class, a reference type, and it can never conform to a SwiftUI.View.\
-The other is a struct, a value type, and we are going to conform it to a SwiftUI.View:
+The other is a struct, a value type, and we are going to conform it to a SwiftUI.View/

+# SwiftUI.View couplig/decoupling
+Native SwiftUI.View now looks like this:
 ```
 extension ContentModel: View {
     var body: some View {